-There are many environmental factors that come into play when waterproofing with almost any kind of waterproofing membrane, whether it be single pack or two pack, water-based or solvent-based, so choosing your waterproofing product carefully is important.
+There are many environmental factors that come into play when waterproofing with most waterproofing membranes, whether they are single pack or two pack, water-based or solvent-based.

 Some of the most common environmental factors that can adversely affect the drying and/or curing of waterproof membranes include:

-Most waterproof membranes, especially one-part water-based products have an ideal drying/curing temperature.
-Outside this range, you can expect a drastic change in the time in which the waterproof membrane will dry and/or cure.
+Most waterproofing membranes, especially one-part water-based products have an ideal drying/curing temperature (They are usually tested at either 23°C or 25°C).
+Outside this range, you can expect a change in the time in which the waterproof membrane will dry and/or cure.

-For example, a product such as Aquathane-XR, which states that it will dry (ready for re-coat) in one hour at 20 degrees Celsius, will take longer to dry at lower temperatures, and will probably not dry at all below ten degrees Celsius (specific variations in drying times will vary from product to product).
+For example, a product such as Bluproof, which states that it will dry (ready for re-coat) in 2 to 4 hours at 23°C, will take longer to dry at lower temperatures, and will probably not dry at all below 10°C (specific recommended drying times will vary from product to product).

-The converse is also true, that higher temperatures will cause the membrane to dry faster, however, once you go above about 30-35 degrees Celsius, most waterproof membranes will dry too quickly (especially two-part products such as Duram Crystoflex), causing a problem with surface crazing and/or cracking as the moisture is leached out of the surface of the membrane too quickly.
+The converse is also true, that higher temperatures will cause the membrane to dry faster, however, once you go above about 30-35°C, most waterproofing membranes will dry too quickly (especially two-part products such as Gripset 2P), causing a problem with surface crazing and/or cracking as the moisture is leached out of the surface of the membrane too quickly.

-This is especially problematic where you have a combination of high temperatures and strong winds, which simply doesn’t give the still wet internal parts of the membrane a chance to release the moisture before the top layers are fully dry, causing a situation where the membrane appears to be dry, but is in fact still wet on the inside, and will often re-emulsify on contact with water.
+This is especially problematic where you have a combination of high temperatures and strong winds, which simply doesn’t give the still wet internal parts of the membrane a chance to release the moisture before the top layers are fully dry, causing a situation where the membrane appears to be dry, but is in fact still wet below a very dry surface, and will often re-emulsify and/or bubble on contact with water.

-In both cases where the temperature is quite low or quite high, you are better off applying multiple thin layers of waterproof membrane rather than trying to apply thick layers.
+In both cases where the temperature is quite low or quite high, you are better off applying multiple thin coats of waterproofing membrane rather than trying to apply a couple thick coats.

 Whilst the ambient temperature plays a very important role, so does the substrate temperature.
-Consider that whilst the air temperature in a room may be 20 degrees Celsius, if the substrate temperature of the concrete slab that you’ll be applying the waterproof membrane on is only 5-10 degrees Celsius, then it will dramatically influence drying and curing times.
+Consider that whilst the air temperature in a room may be 20°C, if the substrate temperature of the concrete slab that you’ll be applying the waterproofing membrane on is only 5-10 degrees Celsius, then it will dramatically influence drying and curing times.

-You should take appropriate measures to ensure that adequate time is given for the waterproof membrane to properly cure prior to allowing any further work on it such as tiling, or if you are expecting adverse weather conditions (when working outdoors), then the best course of action may be to delay the work until better conditions prevail.
+You should take appropriate measures to ensure that adequate time is given for the waterproofing membrane to properly cure prior to allowing any further work on it such as tiling.
+If you are expecting adverse weather conditions (when working outdoors), then the best course of action may be to delay the work until better conditions prevail or use a more suitable product.

-In the case of an enclosed room with limited ventilation, stale air is the most likely cause of a waterproof membrane not drying in a timely manner.
-And whilst this will affect single pack products such as Durabit Reo much worse than two pack products such as Gripset 2P, almost all waterproof membranes will be adversely affected by a lack of decent air flow.
+In the case of an enclosed room with limited ventilation, stale air is the most likely cause of a waterproofing membrane not drying in a timely manner.
+And whilst this will affect single pack membranes such as Gripset P39 much more than two pack membranes such as Mapelastic Smart, almost all waterproofing membranes will be adversely affected by a lack of decent air flow.

 You can almost always alleviate this issue by pointing a pedestal fan into the waterproofed area and keeping the window(s) and/or door(s) open.
 Increasing air flow will also assist if other factors such as temperature or humidity are less than ideal.

-High humidity will generally only affect water-based products, as solvent-based products are in general moisture cured.
+High humidity will generally only affect water-based products, as solvent-based products such as Multithane STD are in general moisture curing.

-However, humidity can be a real issue for water-based membranes as water-based membranes such as Ultraflex RX are entirely reliant upon the release of moisture from within the membrane into the surrounding atmosphere in order to dry.
-If the surrounding atmosphere is already saturated with water (high humidity) then the rate at which the membrane will dry and/or cure will be greatly affected, to the point where the membrane in some circumstances may not dry at all.
-This is especially a problem in enclosed environments without ventilation, but in some cases can be an issue with outdoor environments that are completely surrounded by walls, especially on days where the temperatures are very low.
+However, humidity can be a real issue for water-based membranes as water-based membranes such as Gripset 38FC are entirely reliant upon the release of moisture from within the membrane into the surrounding atmosphere in order to dry.
+If the surrounding atmosphere is already saturated with water (high humidity) then the rate at which the waterproofing membrane will dry and/or cure will be greatly affected, to the point where the membrane in some circumstances stop drying entirely.
+This is especially a problem in enclosed environments without ventilation, but in some cases can be an issue with outdoor environments which are completely enclosed by walls, especially on days where the temperatures are very low.

 In cases where the relative humidity of the actual environment is very high, just like with high or low temperatures, it is usually a good idea to apply multiple thin coats of membrane rather than two thick coats.